altineller/TM4C123Base/README.md

 ![alt text](https://raw.githubusercontent.com/altineller/TM4C123Base/master/images/T100.jpg)

 It can be programmed using CCS, gcc-arm, or Energia, and it is thoroughly tested.
+To program it, you either need a TM4C123GXL board or an external debug probe like XDS110.

 Although 402 size smd components are used, it is relatively easy to solder it with hand using a hot air station.
 The gerbers are produced so any board house can build them.